 Cortisol, in particular, is one of the main factors in hormone-related weight fluctuations.
 Too high or too low cortisol levels can wreak havoc on blood sugar levels and thyroid function, which causes fluctuations in weight and symptoms associated with a lowered metabolic rate.
 A 2015 study found that stressed women had higher insulin levels, which play a role in fat storage, as well as lower rates of fat oxidation.

 When cortisol levels rise, the body goes into what’s called “fight or flight” mode; it puts the body on high alert, causing your pupils to dilate, your heart rate to speed up, blood to be shunted to crucial areas of the body (i.e., muscles) to help get away from the danger, and certain body systems to shut down (digestion, reproductive, etc.).

 But the one thing people don’t often tell you is that cortisol also causes you to store fat.
 Cortisol largely affects fat distribution, which causes fat to be stored centrally — around your organs.
 This in and of itself causes another issue commonly known as ‘skinny fat.’
 Skinny fat is a condition whereby you’re metabolically obese but appears as though you are skinny; the health consequences of this are also quite significant.

 2. You’re eating too much

 Mindless eating is another key issue to address.
-If you’re eating because you’re bored, stress, or upset, they’re calories you probably don’t need to be consuming and will likely put you over your daily intake.
+If you’re eating because you’re bored, stressed, or upset, they’re calories you probably don’t need to consume and will likely put you over your daily intake.
 In this case, practice mindful eating.
 Determine whether you’re truly hungry or whether you’re going to food to address an emotional issue or boredom.
 Drink some water, wait half an hour, and see if you’re still hungry.